ibm-cloud-docs/mas-ms/operations.md

 The IBM first responder’s priority will be to restore service.
 The IBM client communicator is notified if there are any challenges to restoring service.
 The IBM client communicator will lead the recovery activities and escalate to any personnel required to resolve the issue, while also ensuring that continuous communication is maintained with the customer throughout the length of the incident.

 Escalation Manager / Discipline Team Members Additional support for IRT members is provided by an Escalation Manager as well as dedicated Database and Network discipline team members.
-These specific CDS individuals are assigned to the IRT schedule to also provide coverage.
+These specific SRE individuals are assigned to the IRT schedule to also provide coverage.

 ## IBM Support Guides
 {: #ibm-support-guides}